 The Company has provided a valuation allowance for the full amount of the deferred tax assets in the accompanying consolidated and combined financial statements.

-As of December 31, 2020 and 2019, the Company had no accrued interest or penalties relating to any income tax obligations.
+As of September 30, 2021 and December 31, 2020, the Company had no accrued interest or penalties relating to any income tax obligations.
 The Company currently has no federal or state examinations in progress, nor has it had any federal or state tax examinations since its inception.
 The last three years of the Company’s tax years are subject to federal and state tax examination.

 The Company computes net loss per share using the weighted-average number of common shares outstanding during the period.
-Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company’s outstanding warrants, as described in Note 10, and the potential conversion of the convertible debt, as described in Note 7, would be anti-dilutive.
+Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company’s outstanding warrants, as described in Note 9, the potential conversion of the convertible debt, as described in Note 7, and the share-based awards outstanding, as described in Note 12, would be anti-dilutive.

 RECENTLY ADOPTED ACCOUNTING PRONOUNCEMENTS